tannerdino/F2P/F2P_Iron_Guide.md

 # Tannerdino's F2P Ironman Guide
 This is a F2P Ironman Guide written by Tannerdino.
 In this guide we will discuss metas, alternatives, explanations, formulas, and much more in the world of F2P.
 This guide will 100% be up to date with new discoveries or in-game updates.
-Huge shoutout to the F2P Community, The Summit, and OSRS Wiki for useful info, general discussions, and being and overall good place to be.
+Huge shoutout to the F2P Community, The Summit, and OSRS Wiki for having useful info, creating general discussions, and being an overall good place to be in.

 ### Table of Contents